 Mistake #1: I bought a car when I know nothing about cars

-I’ve made many mistakes in my life, the most recent being my purchase of a used station wagon coupled with an inadequate knowledge of cars.
+I’ve made many mistakes in my life, the most recent being my purchase of a used station wagon from 1998 coupled with an inadequate knowledge of cars.

-Did I check to see there was a working spare tire?
+Did I check to see if there was a working spare tire?
 Nada.